iamyouno/HobbyNet/README.md

 - After looking aroud, leave your own hobby review:)

+- you can leave comments and your schedule, rate points for the chosen categories.

 ### 2.3.
 Hobby timetable

 -  You can add your fixed schedule from the above tag container on the timetable.